Are you heading to Miami soon? Keep reading for a complete travel guide to Miami Beach.

 Ocean Drive.
 This is a must.
 It’s probably cliché but I enjoyed it and I loved looking at all the art-deco buildings.
 There is a lot of shopping in the area and tons of restaurants on Ocean Drive.

 Wynwood Walls.
 I feel like everyone who goes to Miami Beach goes to the Wynwood Walls.
 It’s a neat, artsy part of Miami with a bunch of urban graffiti art by artists from all over the world.
-I love good wall art, so of course I am going to recommend it.
+There are also tons of cute cafes in the area so you can grab something to eat, too.